jzw2/rust-capr/docs/main.typ

 - formal notation -> auto trandcution
 - current standrad is primitve keep in your head
 - verifcation of sound laws
-- old neogrammarian "all sound laws are regular" may be outdated and flawed
+- old Neogrammarian "all sound laws are regular" may be outdated and flawed

   - we want them to be ideally be regular
   - but if not regular, there may be some use after all
   - we want to say that high regularity = high evidence
-  - we want a tool to help guage how regualr theoreis are
+  - we want a tool to help gauge how regualr theoreis are
   - additionally these tools may be help us find different kinds of "relatedness"
       - Borrowing
       - Japanese readings for instance